Glossary of terms in biotechnology

 Cell

-The smallest structural unit of living organisms that is able to grow and reproduce independently.
+The smallest structural unit of living organisms that is able to grow and

 Cell culture